bruin-data/bruin/templates/duckdb-lineage/README.md

 # Bruin - Sample Pipeline

-This pipeline is a simple example of a Bruin pipeline for DuckDB, featuring `raw_sales.sql` and `sales_summary.sql` — a SQL assets that creates a table with sample data and enforces schema constraints like `not_null`, `unique`, and `primary_key`.
+This pipeline is a simple example of a Bruin pipeline for DuckDB, demonstrating a data transformation workflow with multiple interconnected SQL assets.
+The pipeline features table materializations with dependencies between assets and schema definitions including `primary_key` constraints.

+The example includes:
+- `users.sql`: A base table with defined schema constraints and column descriptions
+- `people.sql` and `country.sql`: Intermediate tables that depend on the users table
+- `example.sql`: A final joined view combining people and country data

 ## Setup
 The pipeline already includes an empty `.bruin.yml` file, fill it with your connections and environments.
 You can read more about connections [here](https://bruin-data.github.io/bruin/connections/gorgias.html).